Selecting the Right Image for your Application

 However, there are scenarios where SVG might be preferred:

 1. Scalability: SVG is resolution-independent and can be scaled to any size without loss of quality.
-This makes it ideal for images that need to be displayed at various sizes, such as logos, icons, or graphics used in responsive web design.
+This makes it ideal for images that need to be displayed in various sizes, such as logos, icons, or graphics used in responsive web design.

 2. Vector Graphics: SVG is particularly suitable for images composed of geometric shapes, lines, and text.
 It's a perfect choice for graphics that require crisp edges and precise shapes, such as diagrams, charts, or illustrations.